Callan Gordon Award

 Applications are now closed.

 The Callan Gordon Award has been set up to celebrate the life of Callan Gordon, a young Scottish writer.
 Callan's family have generously supported the award that will provide one additional place on the New Writers Awards programme.
 The Callan Gordon Award is open to short story writers and poets between the ages of 18 and 35.

 We are accepting writing in both Scots and English in this category, as well as submissions that use a combination of both languages.

 To apply, please read the eligibility criteria carefully and complete a Fiction and Narrative Non-fiction or Poetry application form.

-If you would like to donate to the award, please visit the Callan Gordon New Writers Fund page on Big Give.
+If you would like to donate to the award, please visit the Gordon Family fundraising page on justgiving.

 How to apply: